Committed to Indigenous cultures

 Collaboration and innovation

-As part of NLC’s commitment to the principles of reconciliation, we are collaborating with local Indigenous communities to establish a Centre for Innovation in Indigenous Education (CIIE).
+As part of NLC’s commitment to the principles of truth and reconciliation, we are collaborating with local Indigenous communities to establish a Centre for Innovation in Indigenous Education (CIIE).

 The goals of the CIIE are to: